 The worky nature of faith

 Notice the importance of obedience in John; it is not incidental to faith.
 This leads us to the second mistake of Dewey and his ilk.
-Building on the foundation of synchronic faith, they treat faith itself as completely internal; as a mere matter of the heart, rather than the body; as if works were utterly separate from it, and could never be a part of it.
+Building on the foundation of synchronic faith, they treat faith itself as completely passive and internal; as a mere matter of the heart, rather than the body; as if works were utterly separate from it, and could never be a part of it.
 But this is an emaciated, unbiblical view completely repudiated throughout Scripture.
 It is by abiding in God’s Son, as he abides in us, that we share in the verdict pronounced over him.

 Now, this abiding is certainly his initiative, not ours—he starts it by indwelling us with his Spirit (John 3:8; 1 Corinthians 2:10–16; 1 John 4:13; Romans 8:9–10), so that before we can do anything of our own, we must first passively be drawn by, taught by, receive and belong to his Spirit (John 1:12–13; 6:44–45; Romans 8:9–10).
 Only then can we come to him.